-C. Travel Team Committee
+Travel Team Committee

 The Travel Team Committee Chair is appointed by the DYHA Board.
 The Chair forms a committee that has responsibility for running the DYHA Travel Hockey Program.
-A few of the responsibilities include: attending evaluations, reviewing and approving travel team rosters, maintaining uniformity, handling grievances, communicating with travel team managers and promoting the travel teams of DYHA.
+A few of the responsibilities include: working with the coaching committee to ensure appropriate coaches are available for evaluations, attending evaluations, reviewing and approving travel team rosters, maintaining uniformity, handling grievances, communicating with travel team managers and promoting the travel teams of DYHA.